bdeckard92/dupUT/02-Lesson-Plans/17-CS/README.md

 ## Overview

 In this module, students will prepare for job interviews by learning about the computer science behind JavaScript, including performance measurement, data structures, and algorithms.
-Students will also practice describing your problem-solving process using pseudocoding.
+Students will also practice describing their problem-solving process using pseudocoding.

 In this week's virtual classes, you'll go over closures, factory functions, event delegation, and the Fibonacci algorithm.
 You will also spend a good amount of time in this week's second virtual class going over the Challenge, which will look a bit different from what students are used to seeing.
 Students will also be introduced to Regex, which is not in the async materials, but is needed for the Challenge.